COMMUNITY MINI-GRANT APPLICATION 2015

 Since 1966, The Junior League of Fort Myers (JLFM) has been committed to promoting voluntarism, developing the potential of women, and improving the local community through the effective action and leadership of trained volunteers.
 JLFM supports local nonprofit organizations (having a 501(c)(3) status, in the process of obtaining a 501(c)(3) status

-Click on the link below to download the 2013-2014 Mini Grant Application.
+Click on the link below to download the 2015 Mini Grant Application:

-Applications MUST be received in the League Office no later than 5 pm on February 1, 2014.
+Applications MUST be received in the League Office no later than 6 pm on Monday February 2, 2015.
 Grants will be awarded approximately 60 days after the application due date.
-Electronic applications will not be accepted.
+ELECTRONIC SUBMISSIONS WILL NOT BE ACCEPTED.
 Verification of delivery is the responsibility of the applicant.
 JLFM will not notify applicants of receipt of applications.

 Junior League of